CMSgov/bluebutton-site-static/_drafts/Installing-a-Nodejs-client-application.md

 vi serverAuth.js
 ```

-Replace the items wrapped with "<>" with the relevant data you took from your application registration.
+Replace the items wrapped in "<>" with the relevant data you took from your application registration.
 For example, if your application Client ID was *ABCDEF12345* you would replace "<enter client id here>"
 with "ABCDEF12345".
 ```